rockettheme/docs/Docs/magento/themes/quasar/INDEX.md

 How to Install the RocketLauncher
 -----

 If you are creating a fresh install and would like sample data included, you can use our RocketLauncher.
 This will install a complete version of Magento, along with all template files and extensions, plus the Magento sample data.
-It's basically a copy of our demo site minus some of the more difficult to remove sample data (such as reviews).
+It is basically a copy of our demo site minus some of the more difficult to remove sample data (such as reviews).
 This was done to make the process a little easier.

 >> NOTE: Prior to starting installation, you need to to have a MySQL database created and active on your host.
 You'll be asked for information about this database during installation.